 Field Meaning type command The command to execute is specified in the path field. path The 'pre-user-command' value specifies the command before which the trigger should execute.
 The post-user-command value specifies the command after which the trigger should execute. command can be a regular expression.
-For additional information about the grammar of regular expressions, see p4 help grep .
-Here are examples of possible path values: pre-user-login \\ before the login command post-user-(add edit) \\ after the add or edit command pre-user-obliterate \\ before the obliterate command (pre post)-user-sync \\ before or after the sync command If you want to match a command name that's a substring of another valid co you should use the end-of-line meta-character to terminate matching.
-For exchange\$ so you don't also match changes.
-For additional information about path values with p4 push and p4 change commands, see "Additional triggers for push and fetch commands" on page 202 .
+For additional information about the grammar of regular expressions, see p4 help grep.
+Here are examples of possible path values: pre-user-login If you want to match a command name that's a substring of another valid command, you should use the end-of-line meta-character to terminate matching.
+For example, use change\$ so you don't also match changes.
+For additional information about path values with p4 push and p4 change commands, see "Additional triggers for push and fetch commands" on page 204.
 You cannot create a pre-user-info trigger.' command The trigger for the Perforce server to run when the condition implied by path is satisfied.
 Specify the command in a way that allows the Perforce server to locate and run the command.
 The command (typically a call to a script) must be quoted, and can take as arguments anything that your command is capable of parsing, including any applicable Perforce trigger variable.
 When your trigger script is stored in the depot, its path must be specified in depot syntax, delimited by percent characters.
 For example, if your script is stored in the depot as //depot/scripts/myScript.pl, the corresponding value for the command field might be "/usr/bin/perl %//depot/scripts/myScript.pl%" .
-See "Storing triggers in the depot" on page 186 for more information.
+See "Storing triggers in the depot" on page 188 for more information.